MenkeTechnologies/zsh-sudo/README.md

 export ZPWR_SUDO_REGEX='<mystr>'
 export ZPWR_SUDO_CMD='<mystr>'
 ```
-These environment variables should have have the same string.
+These environment variables should have the same string.

 ## Keybinding this ZLE widget.